karthikkappagantula/my_tech_notes/aws_learning/README.md

 ### Public vs Private Subnets, Internet Gateways, and IP addressing

 * A private subnet is a subnet with default configuration.
-It cannot communicate with public internet or AWS public zone networks.
+It cannot communicate with public internet or AWS public zone networks(S3, DynamoDB etc).
 * A public subnet requires the VPC to be able to connect to internet gateway (you have to create a internet gateway and attach to VPC) and should have custom route table with default traffic allowed for internet gateway.

 *public IP for an instance can be inherited based on VPC config*